 Described as "sleek, new" and "hyper-fluent" by the New York Times, Pascal Le Boeuf is an American composer, pianist, and electronic artist whose works range from modern improvised music to cross-breeding classical with production-based technology.
 He is widely recognized for his polyrhythmic approach to chamber music and hybridization of disparate idioms.

-Le Boeuf's most recent awards include a 2018 Grammy nomination for Best Instrument Composition, the 2017 Cortona Prize, the 2017 Lake George Music Festival Composition Composition, a 2016 FROMM Commission from Harvard University, the 2015 ASCAP Foundation Johnny Mandel Prize, Independent Music Awards in "Jazz", "Eclectic" and "Electronica" categories.
-Pascal has also received commissions and grants from Lincoln Center in collaboration with HAL, and a 2015 New Jazz Works Commission from Chamber Music America in collaboration with JACK Quartet.
+Pascal’s most recent awards include a 2018 Grammy nomination for Best Instrument Composition, the 2017 Cortona Prize, the 2017 Lake George Music Festival Composition Composition, a 2016 FROMM Commission from Harvard University, the 2015 ASCAP Foundation Johnny Mandel Prize, and Independent Music Awards in "Jazz", "Eclectic" and "Electronica" categories.
+Pascal has also received commissions and grants from Lincoln Center, Chamber Music America, and New Music USA.
 He composed music for the 2008 Emmy Award-winning movie King Lines, and won first place in the 2008 International Songwriting Competition.
 He is currently pursuing a Ph.D. candidate and Naumburg Doctoral Fellow in music composition at Princeton University.

 Please credit photographer if publishing images.